 We welcome you to access any of our past sermons.
 Click the audio link to hear the sermon being preached.
 Video sermons are now available on our Facebook; you may click here to begin viewing them.
-If you would like a sermon outline, please download the PDF from the right hand column on our Home Page or call the office (410-838-9898) and request a free copy to be sent to you.

 The Book of 3 John, Day 76 (3 John 1:1-12)David Hall, July 27, 2014